augustinh22/msc_markdown/source/03_AppliedExample.md

 \graffito{Never again hear: "Well, it works on *my* machine just fine..."}

-Searching the Copernicus Open Access Hub and downloading data to processing them with \acs{SIAM}™ is automated using cron on Linux to manage daily tasks.
-These crontabs run Python scripts within a Python 2.7.x conda environment.
+Searching the Copernicus Open Access Hub and downloading data to processing them with \acs{SIAM}™ occurs in a Python 2.7 conda environment.
 The environment is equipped with *Scipy* used for resampling the required Sentinel-2 bands with a 20\acs{m} spatial resolution (i.e. bands 11 and 12) to 10\acs{m}. \acf{GDAL} is used for various tasks and the Python package *requests* is used for handling \acs{http} downloads.
 The complete environment file is available at \autoref{lst:aiq27env}.

 Indexing and ingesting datasets, Python \ac{API} access and resulting analysis within the Jupyter notebooks are conducted with a Python 3.4.5 virtual environment recommended for \ac{ODC} installations by  @ceosDataCubeInstallation2018.
 A conda environment could also be used [@geoscienceaustraliaMinicondaRecommendedOpen2017].
 This virtual environment includes the *datacube*, *jupyter*, *matplotlib*, *Scipy*, *xarray*, *basemap*, *basemap-data-hires* and more for enabling access to data in the \ac{ODC} implementation via the Python \ac{API} and interactive analysis within Jupyter notebooks [@ceos-seoDataCubeNotebooks2017].
 A list of the package requirements, according to the command ```pip freeze```, is available at \autoref{lst:datacubeenv}.

 #### Git

 While not of influence to the outcome of project development, the open-source versioning software, git, was used to document changes to the code base for the entirety of the project's conception.
-All code relevant to the automated workflow implementation (excluding \ac{ODC} and other software) is public and freely and openly available under http://github.com/augustinh22/AIQ in the "thesis" directory.
+All code relevant to the automated workflow implementation (excluding \ac{ODC} and other software) is public and freely and openly available under <http://github.com/augustinh22/AIQ> in the "thesis" directory.

 #### Open Data Cube

 The \acf{ODC} is much more than software.
-It is an international initiative based on software initially developed by \ac{AGDC}, which is now managed by \ac{CEOS}.
+It is an international initiative based on software initially developed by \ac{AGDC}, now managed by \ac{CEOS}.
 The objective is to increase the impact of \ac{EO}, build a community of users, and provide free and open software as a means to store, manage and analyse large volumes of \ac{EO} data by providing an integrated gridded data analysis environment, including documentation [@ceosCEOSOpenData2017]. \ac{CEOS} is also aligned with overarching international agendas, including the \acp{SDG}, and has a mandate to improve the use of \ac{EO}-derived information.

 This implementation uses the \ac{ODC} version 1.5.1, known as Purpler Unicorn (13 July 2017), with access to data provided by a Python \ac{API}.
 The \ac{ODC} was chosen because it functions within the data cube paradigm, has been proven to be robust and scalable, and allows for transferable approaches through its open-source license.